Corby Borough Council elections

 Corby Borough Council was elected every four years.
 The council was abolished in 2021, with the area becoming part of North Northamptonshire.

 Political control

-From the first elections to the council in 1973 until its abolition in 2021, political control of the council was held by the following parties:
+The first election was held in 1973.
+The council then acted as a shadow authority alongside the outgoing authorities until 1 April 1974 when it formally came into being.
+From 1974 until its abolition in 2021, political control of the council was as follows:

 Leadership

 The leaders of the council from 2005 until the council's abolition in 2021 were: